Manas-pi-engg/sonar_learning/README.md

-this is to practice sonar integeration with github
+this is to practice sonar integeration with github and code